 - Expand public spaces and enhance social and cultural amenities

-- Introducing a Groundwater Protection Area to make sure groundwater can still reach Still Creek.
-Within this area, new developments must meet specific requirements.
+- Introducing a Groundwater Protection Area to make sure groundwater can continue to feed into Still Creek.
+New development within this area will need to limit underground parking.